RafaRemote/oc_python_p02_market_analysis/readme.md

 ### 3. scrapeBooksPerAllCategories.py
 #### Usage cases
-- [x] scrape informations for all categories
+- [x] scrape informations for all categories of books
-- [x] scrape image of each product page visited
+- [x] scrape book image of each product page visited

 will extract all the informations for each book of each categories.
 will write one csv file for each category, using the same form defined above: dateBooksPerCategory_[category].csv